A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface

-Energies of the band edges are the quantities related to many-body excited states which can be rigorously expressed in terms of quasi-particle wave functions and energies in the framework of the many-body perturbation theory (MBPT) \cite{Onida, Golze}.
+Energies of the band edges are the quantities related to many-body excited states which can be rigorously expressed in terms of quasi-particle energies in the framework of many-body perturbation theory (MBPT) \cite{Onida, Golze}.
 In the case of inorganic semiconductors, however, the band edges can be obtained from DFT computations using the method proposed by Van-de-Walle and Martin \cite{van-de-walle}.
-According to this method, DFT is used to compute the positional dependence of the microscopically averaged Hartree potential (or vacuum level) across the hetero-interface taking into account bend bending and dipole layer at the interface.
+According to this method, DFT is used to compute the positional dependence of the microscopically averaged electrostatic potential (or vacuum level) taking into account bend bending and dipole layer at the interface.
 Equipped with the computed electrostatic potential, one can align the band edges computed or measured for bulk semiconductors relatively to this potential and get the correct band offsets assuming that the difference in the exchange-correlation effects at each side of the heterojunction is negligibly small.